Mark Green (racing driver): 2001–2005

-In 2001, Green was announced as the driver of the #55 Davis & Weight Motorsports Ford Taurus in the Busch Series.
+In 2001, Green was announced as the driver of the No. 55 Davis & Weight Motorsports Ford Taurus in the Busch Series.
 After two top-twenty finishes early in the season, Davis & Weight announced it was closing its Busch team to run the Winston Cup Series.
 When that deal failed to materialize, Green ran out the remainder of the schedule for various teams, his best finish a ninth at Kansas Speedway for ST Motorsports.
-He also made his first Cup attempt at the NAPA 500 in the #41 for A.J.
-Foyt Racing, but failed to qualify.
+He also made his first Cup attempt at the NAPA 500 in the No. 41 for A.J.
+Foyt Racing but failed to qualify.

 Green began 2002 without a full-time ride.
-He began driving the #38 Deka Batteries-sponsored Ford for Akins Motorsports, sharing the ride with Christian Elder.
+He began driving the No. 38 Deka Batteries Ford for Akins Motorsports, sharing the ride with Christian Elder.
 He had to miss some time after suffering a broken left foot in a hard crash on the last lap during the spring race at Bristol Motor Speedway with Larry Foyt.
-He had a second-place qualifying effort at Pikes Peak International Raceway, and ten top-twenty finishes before winding up 32nd in the points.
-In 2003, he lost his ride and drove five Busch races for various teams, his best finish a 20th at the Stacker 200 for ORTEC Racing.
-He attempted the Cup race at Lowe's Motor Speedway for Foyt again, but did not qualify.
+He had a 2nd-place qualifying effort at Pikes Peak International Raceway, and ten top-twenty finishes before winding up 32nd in the points.
+In 2003, he lost his ride and drove five Busch races for various teams, his best finish a twentieth at the Stacker 200 for ORTEC Racing.
+He attempted the Cup race at Lowe's Motor Speedway for Foyt again but did not qualify.

 Green drove various cars for Jay Robinson Racing in 2004.
-His best finish for Robinson was a 21st at Nazareth Speedway in the #49 Advil Ford.
-Late in the season, he departed JRR and signed with the fledgling Keith Coleman Racing team, piloting the #26 lovefifi.com Chevrolet.
+His best finish for Robinson was a 21st at Nazareth Speedway in the No. 49 Advil Ford.
+Late in the season, he departed JRR and signed with the fledgling Keith Coleman Racing team, piloting the No. 26 lovefifi.com Chevrolet.
 In five starts with KCR, his best finish came at Atlanta Motor Speedway, where he finished 23rd.
-He began 2005 in the #7 Boudreaux's Butt Paste-sponsored Chevy for GIC-Mixon Motorsports, but returned to KCR to drive its #23 Vassarette-sponsored Chevy, finishing 11th at Talladega.
+He began 2005 in the No. 7 Boudreaux's Butt Paste Chevy for GIC-Mixon Motorsports, but returned to KCR to drive its No. 23 Vassarette Chevy, finishing eleventh at Talladega.
 He was released towards the end of the season.

 2006–2008

-Green was announced as the driver of the #4 Geico-sponsored Dodge Charger for Biagi Brothers Racing in 2006, and opened the year with a tenth-place finish at the Hershey's Kissables 300.
-Despite two additional fifteenth-place runs, he was dismissed early in the season, replaced by rookie Auggie Vidovich II.
-After beginning the 2007 season as a test driver for Michael Waltrip Racing, he replaced Justin Diercks in the 70 car owned by ML Motorsports, and finished the year with the team, his best finish being 19th at Gateway.
-Still with ML Motorsports in 2008, Green had a best finish of 5th at Talladega.
-Green would go on to post three more top 15s, and had a chance to win at Memphis Motorsports Park before an engine problem put him out of contention.
+Green was announced as the driver of the No. 4 Geico Dodge Charger for Biagi Brothers Racing in 2006, and opened the year with a tenth-place finish at the Hershey's Kissables 300.
+Despite two additional fifteenth place runs, he was dismissed early in the season, and replaced by rookie Auggie Vidovich II.
+After beginning the 2007 season as a test driver for Michael Waltrip Racing, he replaced Justin Diercks in the No. 70 car owned by ML Motorsports, and finished the year with the team, his best finish being nineteenth at Gateway.
+Still with ML Motorsports in 2008, Green had a best finish of fifth at Talladega.
+Green would go on to post three more top fifteens and had a chance to win at Memphis Motorsports Park before an engine problem put him out of contention.